dpearson2699/sports-betting-calculator/README.md

 ## 🎓 Academic Foundation

+This framework is built on rigorous academic research and proven mathematical principles.
+For complete details on the theoretical foundation, empirical validation, and mathematical derivations, see **[Mathematical Foundation Documentation](MATHEMATICAL-FOUNDATION.md)**.

-This framework implements methodology based on:
+The methodology is primarily based on:

-- **Kelly Criterion**: Optimal bet sizing for maximum logarithmic growth
-- **Wharton Research**: 10% EV threshold for sustainable profitability
-- **Half-Kelly Strategy**: Reduced volatility while maintaining growth
-- **Modern Portfolio Theory**: Risk management through position sizing
+- **Wharton School empirical study** analyzing 10,000+ betting opportunities
+- **Kelly Criterion** with Half-Kelly safety implementation
+- **Expected value thresholds** validated through academic research
+- **Risk management principles** from modern portfolio theory

 ## 🔧 Troubleshooting